BananaInternal/Telemetry/README.md

 ## Requirements

 Use of Qt 6.4.0
 Our infrastructure has space on a shared server or on a hosted server.
-In case the framework must be installed on the hosted server, everything regarding the framework must be "dockerized".
+In any case, the development environment for the server side of the framework must be dockerized.
 Everything server side must be highly optimized.